miragejs/ember-cli-mirage/docs/v0.3.x/serializers.md

 });
 ```

-*Note: This is not available yet for the JSONAPISerializer.*
+*Note: This is not used anymore by the JSONAPISerializer.
+Instead specify your included entities in the request `?include=xxx`*

 ## include query param